Trader Agreement

 You release TradeSport from claims for losses or perceived losses arising from your simulated trading performance, except where such release is not permitted by law.

 - One-Phase Challenges.
 Trade directly on a simulated funded account from the moment of purchase.
 Pass by hitting the published profit target while respecting the published rules.
-The funded account pays out in exactly five (5) payouts before closing: payouts 1 through 4 each pay the published per-tier payout amount, and the fifth (and final) payout pays the published per-tier close-out cap (which is larger than the regular per-payout amount) before the account closes.
+The funded account pays out in exactly five (5) payouts before closing: payouts 1 through 4 each pay the published per-tier payout amount, and the fifth (and final) payout pays up to 50% of the funded account's profit above its starting balance, capped at the published per-tier fifth-payout maximum (which is larger than the regular per-payout amount) before the account closes.
+The trader receives whichever amount is lower — half of the accumulated profit above the starting balance, or the published per-tier fifth-payout cap.
 Three tiers — Beginner ($50,000), Intermediate ($100,000), Advanced ($150,000) — published on the

 /challengespage in the Service with full per-tier specifications.